r-tmap/tmap/README.md

 ----
 [Tennekes, M., 2018, tmap: Thematic Maps in R, Journal of Statistical Software, 84(6), 1-39](https://doi.org/10.18637/jss.v084.i06)

 This paper has been written for `tmap` 1.11-2.
 See the [reproducible code](https://cran.r-project.org/package=tmap/vignettes/tmap-JSS-code.html) using `tmap` 2.x and 3.x.
+When version 4 is published on CRAN, we will publish the book, which will then be the official reference for tmap.

 Vignettes
 -----